Developer(s) – Snowblind Studios

 Storyline – 7/10

-Aside from being somewhat typical of it’s genre, the story also has other flaws.
+Aside from being somewhat typical of its genre, the story also has other flaws.
 It follows a group of Norrath’s champions battling to drive away forces of evil from the land.
-Whilst it can be argued that the story in Dark Alliance is no different, there was a lot more depth in story in the former, and a series of sub stories to keep things even more interesting; not to mention the voice acting was infinitely better with contributions from many highly acclaimed actors and actresses, including Jennifer Hale, Tony Jay and even John Rhys Davies of Lord of the Rings fame.
-But in Champions of Norrath, the voice acting can be described as mediocre; even laughable, despite the inclusion of Michael Bell, Greg Ellis and even Malcolm McDowell.
+Whilst it can be argued that the story in Dark Alliance is no different, there was a lot more depth in the story in the former, and a series of sub-stories to keep things even more interesting; not to mention the voice acting was infinitely better with contributions from many highly acclaimed actors and actresses, including Jennifer Hale, Tony Jay and even John Rhys Davies of Lord of the Rings fame.
+But in Champions of Norrath, the voice acting can be described as mediocre; even laughable, despite the inclusion of Michael Bell, Greg Ellis, and even Malcolm McDowell.